tucats/gopackages/expressions/README.md

 The expression handler supports values of type int, float64, bool, and string.
 The evaluator provides automatic type conversion where ever possible.
-The expression evaluator can also access values stored in symbols, which are passed in as a SymbolTable object to the evaluator.
+The expression evaluator can also access values stored in symbols, which are passed in as a symbols.SymbolTable object to the evaluator.
 Additionally, built-in and caller-supplied functions can be declared in the symbol table as well.
 Functions accept arbitrary numbers of arguments of any type, and then operate on them, performing type coercions as needed.